History of the Jews in Maine: End of WWI to end of WWII (1920–1945)

-Post WWII to the end of the sixties (1946– 1969)
+Post WWII to the end of the sixties (1946–1969)

-After the War, the Jewish Federation restructured their bylaws and became the central, more efficient fundraising and social service arm for Portland’s Jewish community, raising money for the organizations and also assuming responsibility for resettling Holocaust refugee families.
+After the War, the Jewish Federation restructured their bylaws and became the central, more efficient fundraising and social service arm for Portland's Jewish community, raising money for the organizations and also assuming responsibility for resettling Holocaust refugee families.

-Portland’s first non-Orthodox synagogue, Temple Beth El, was founded in 1947, as more of Portland’s Jewish population moved away from the Munjoy Hill area and into the Woodfords area of the city.
-By 1948, more than half of the city’s Hebrew school students lived in Woodfords.
+Portland's first non-Orthodox synagogue, Temple Beth El, was founded in 1947, as more of Portland's Jewish population moved away from the Munjoy Hill area and into the Woodfords area of the city.
+By 1948, more than half of the city's Hebrew school students lived in Woodfords.

-In 1952, the Portland Hebrew Day School opened.
+In 1952, the Portland Hebrew Day School, later renamed the Levey Day School, opened.

 By 1954, Shaarey Tphiloh opened a second synagogue one block from the new Temple Beth El, and determined to keep both buildings.
-That same year, the “Slum Clearance and Redevelopment Authority” project razed the neighborhood known as Vine-Deer-Chatham, a neighborhood made up largely of Jewish and Italian immigrant families.
+That same year, the "Slum Clearance and Redevelopment Authority" project razed the neighborhood known as Vine-Deer-Chatham, a neighborhood made up largely of Jewish and Italian immigrant families.

-End of the sixties to the end of the 20th century (1970 – 1999)
+End of the sixties to the end of the 20th century (1970–1999)

-By the early 1970s, most of Portland and Maine’s social barriers for Jews had been removed, creating more opportunities for both social and civic engagement.
-Portland’s first Reform congregation opened their doors in 1985, and a Chabad opened in 1987.
+By the early 1970s, most of Portland and Maine's social barriers for Jews had been removed, creating more opportunities for both social and civic engagement.
+Portland's first Reform congregation opened their doors in 1985, and a Chabad opened in 1987.

 The Jewish Community Center, once a hub of activity, sold their building in 1979, as numbers dwindled, and by 1999, the organization merged with the Jewish Federation and became the Jewish Community Alliance.

-In 1995, Temple Beth El hired Rabbi Carolyn Braun, Maine’s first Conservative female rabbi.
+In 1995, Temple Beth El hired Rabbi Carolyn Braun, Maine's first Conservative female rabbi.

-From the beginning of the 21st century to date (2000 – to date)
+From the beginning of the 21st century to date (2000–to date)

 Portland is currently home to one Reform synagogue, one Conservative synagogue, one Modern Orthodox synagogue, one Chabad congregation and two unaffiliated congregations.
-In 2016, unable to afford a rabbi any longer, Shaarey Tphiloh sold their Woodfords synagogue and now holds services in Temple Beth El, though they remain separate organizations with separate prayers..
+In 2016, the Modern Orthodox synagogue downsized and sold their building on Noyes Street, Shaarey Tphiloh, and now holds services in Temple Beth El, though they remain separate organizations with separate prayers.

 In 2017, the Jewish Community Alliance opened their brand new building.